-Stop Loss Calculator — Optimal Stop Placement for Traders
+Stop Loss Calculator — Free Stop Loss & Take Profit Tool

 Calculate your stop loss price and distance in pips based on your account size and risk percentage.
 Instantly see take profit targets for multiple risk:reward ratios to plan complete trade setups.